Skip to content

 Bairro do Avillez

 This place is the sit-down dinner recommendation, while the second is a faster takeaway option.
 Bairro do Avillez is the creation of one of Portugal’s famed chefs, José Avillez.
-He has another popular restaurant in Lisbon called Cantinho do Avillez, which I believe is another step up in terms of price range.
+He has another popular restaurant in Lisbon called Cantinho do Avillez, which I believe is another step up in price range.

 O Trevo